mpchadwick/mpchadwick.github.io/_posts/2016-12-05-writing-an-apache-module-to-add-custom-log-directives.md

 I hope this guide provided a useful example of how Apache modules can be written to create custom % directives.
 I've published the code to Github [here](https://github.com/mpchadwick/mod_log_header_size).

-I don't claim to be an expert in C by any means, so corrections are comments as certainly appreciated.
+I don't claim to be an expert in C by any means, so corrections and comments are certainly appreciated.
 Feel free to drop a note comments below, or, as always, you can reach me on [Twitter](http://twitter.com/maxpchadwick) as well.